wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 tags: story-games philosophy
 ---

 I've played Story Games for a long time and have often wondered, what makes a "Story Game" a "Story Game"?
-This essay explores my definition of "Story Game" and design principals.
+This essay explores my definition of "Story Game" and design principles.

 ## What is a Story Game?